 - Value: 1

 - This policy can be assigned to specific users, devices, or groups.
-More information can be found in the article Assign user and device profiles in Microsoft Intune.
+For more information, see Assign user and device profiles in Microsoft Intune.

 Enable with a provisioning package